githubstudent/open-enrollment-foundations-march-2015/README.md

-# open-enrollment-foundations-march-2015
+# Open Enrollment Foundations March 2015
-Sample repository for the March Open Enrollment foundations class
+This is a sample repository for the March Open Enrollment Foundations class